Elhitch/transcriber/README.md

 # Things to keep in mind
 As a WIP project, there are some caveats to have in mind:
 - Nouns ending in 's' may not be processed according to actual standard;
+- The code is very clumsy and has to be entirely rewritten.